frasergen-rna/AS-cmp/README.md

 indir is the directory where the files are located

-A,B,C,C are the sample names.
+A,B,C,D are the sample names.

 >perl cmp_as.pl A:B as_merge.xls
 as_merge.xls is the output from merge_as.pl